-Our community celebrates the cultural interaction between traditional British educational values, modern Arabian life and the cultures of our many student nationalities.
+Our community celebrates the cultural interaction between traditional British educational values and modern Hungarian life.
 Our teachers make a positive contribution to the local and wider community through involvement in the Arts, sports and cultural activities.
 The school actively seeks to establish partnerships and networks with other schools, locally and beyond the country, to enrich the learning opportunities available to the students, including, for example, service, mentoring, internships and the development of students' leadership.